 Complimentary peppermints or candy are often provided when you get the bill for your meal and many of us have accepted them in the past without question.

-Some restaurants pride themselves in catering for those following a low-carb or keto diet and you could easily search for these online in your specific area.
+Some restaurants pride themselves in catering to those following a low-carb or keto diet and you could easily search for these online in your specific area.

 Even if a restaurant doesn’t mention being keto-friendly, there is likely to be something to suit your dietary needs, especially at restaurants that have a decently sized menu, providing you with a larger range of options.
-Limiting yourself to a bakery, as an example, is not particularly helpful!
+Limiting yourself to a bakery, for example, is not particularly helpful!